-4.2.5 Data Quality
+4.2.5 Quality Control and Data Characterisation

-Data quality measures must be made and recorded at all stages of the reduction procedure including, but not limited to, QC-1.
-This includes comparing calibration frames with master frames and looking for spatial and temporal variations.
+Quality measures must be made and recorded at all stages of the reduction procedure including, but not limited to, QC-1.
+Post-pipeline trend analysis should include comparing calibration frames with master frames to look for spatial and temporal variations.
 Science data must be examined for uniformity of overlap areas, consistency of PSF across detectors and numbers of 'negative' in addition to 'positive' spurious images.
 The offset from initial to final WCS provides a measure of the telescope acquisition performance, whereas trailed or distorted PSFs can be an indication of poor tracking or other problems.
 Variations in the photometric zero point and/or extinction coefficient can be used to flag poor observing conditions.